curveresearch/curvesim/docs/contributing.rst

        yourself, raise it as a bug report by following the guidelines in this
        document: :ref:`bug-reports`.

-    4. Write tests that demonstrate your bug or feature.
-Ensure that they fail.
+    4. If you're reporting a bug, write tests that demonstrate the bug and ensure that they fail.

     5. Make your change.